• Visit

 Location: Lake Kalamazoo, Blue Star Highway, Douglas

-The Red Dock was an important Douglas fruit shipping and storage point that avoided the necessity of ships moving through the Douglas swing bridge.
-It was, as well, easily accessible for the many fruit farmers “coming to market” from the south of Douglas.
-However, over time the problem of the silting of Lake Kalamazoo made large ship movement to this dock difficult.
-The dock exists as a (seasonal) outdoor cafe/bar.
+In the early 1900s, the Red Dock was an important Douglas fruit shipping and storage point that avoided the necessity of ships squeezing through the Douglas swing bridge.
+It was, as well, easily accessible for the many fruit farmers coming to market from south of Douglas.
+However, over time the problem of the silting of Lake Kalamazoo made large ship movement even to this dock difficult.
+The dock exists today as a seasonal outdoor bar.

 Contact